Utkarsh170305/candidate-data-transformer/README.md

 ## Requirements

-- Python 3.8 or higher
+- Python 3.11 or later
 - Standard library modules only (no external library dependencies)

 ---